firstpixel/bash/README.md

 # bash
-Bash scripts
+##Bash scripts

-Bash most used commands:
+###Bash most used commands:

-  cat      Concatenate and print (display) the content of files cd       Change Directory chmod    Change access permissions chown    Change file owner and group clear    Clear terminal screen cp       Copy one or more files to another location cron     Daemon to execute scheduled commands crontab  Schedule a command to run at a later time curl     Transfer data  from or to a server dir      Briefly list directory contents echo     Display message on screen • env      Environment variables exec     Execute a command exit     Exit the shell fdisk    Partition table manipulator for Linux file     Determine file type find     Search for files that meet a desired criteria grep     Search file(s) for lines that match a given pattern help     Display help for a built-in command • history  Command History ifconfig Configure a network interface kill     Kill a process by specifying its PID less     Display output one screen at a time ls       List information about file(s) man      Help manual mkdir    Create new folder(s) mount    Mount a file system mv       Move or rename files or directories netstat  Networking connections/stats nslookup Query Internet name servers interactively open     Open a file in its default application passwd   Modify a user password ping     Test a network connection pwd      Print Working Directory rm       Remove files sed      Stream Editor ssh      Secure Shell client (remote login program) stat     Display file or file system status su       Substitute user identity sudo     Execute a command as another user tail     Output the last part of file tar      Store, list or extract files in an archive touch    Change file timestamps top      List processes running on the system traceroute Trace Route to Host tty      Print filename of terminal on stdin type     Describe a command • umask    Users file creation mask umount   Unmount a device uname    Print system information unrar    Extract files from a rar archive unset    Remove variable or function names useradd  Create new user account userdel  Delete a user account usermod  Modify user account users    List users currently logged in vmstat   Report virtual memory statistics wait     Wait for a process to complete • watch    Execute/display a program periodically wc       Print byte, word, and line counts whereis  Search the user's $path, man pages and source files for a program which    Search the user's $path for a program file who      Print all usernames currently logged in whoami   Print the current user id and name (`id -un') wget     Retrieve web pages or files via HTTP, HTTPS or FTP write    Send a message to another user xargs    Execute utility, passing constructed argument list(s) xz       Compress or decompress .xz and .lzma files zip      Package and compress (archive) files.
+- cat      Concatenate and print (display) the content of files
+- cd       Change Directory
+- chmod    Change access permissions
+- chown    Change file owner and group
+- clear    Clear terminal screen
+- cp       Copy one or more files to another location
+- cron     Daemon to execute scheduled commands
+- crontab  Schedule a command to run at a later time
+- curl     Transfer data  from or to a server
+- dir      Briefly list directory contents
+- echo     Display message on screen •
+- env      Environment variables
+- exec     Execute a command
+- exit     Exit the shell
+- fdisk    Partition table manipulator for Linux
+- file     Determine file type
+- find     Search for files that meet a desired criteria
+- grep     Search file(s) for lines that match a given pattern
+- help     Display help for a built-in command •
+- history  Command History
+- ifconfig Configure a network interface
+- kill     Kill a process by specifying its PID
+- less     Display output one screen at a time
+- ls       List information about file(s)
+- man      Help manual
+- mkdir    Create new folder(s)
+- mount    Mount a file system
+- mv       Move or rename files or directories
+- netstat  Networking connections/stats
+- nslookup Query Internet name servers interactively
+- open     Open a file in its default application
+- passwd   Modify a user password
+- ping     Test a network connection
+- pwd      Print Working Directory
+- rm       Remove files
+- sed      Stream Editor
+- ssh      Secure Shell client (remote login program)
+- stat     Display file or file system status
+- su       Substitute user identity
+- sudo     Execute a command as another user
+- tail     Output the last part of file
+- tar      Store, list or extract files in an archive
+- touch    Change file timestamps
+- top      List processes running on the system
+- traceroute Trace Route to Host
+- tty      Print filename of terminal on stdin
+- type     Describe a command •
+- umask    Users file creation mask
+- umount   Unmount a device
+- uname    Print system information
+- unrar    Extract files from a rar archive
+- unset    Remove variable or function names
+- useradd  Create new user account
+- userdel  Delete a user account
+- usermod  Modify user account
+- users    List users currently logged in
+- vmstat   Report virtual memory statistics
+- wait     Wait for a process to complete •
+- watch    Execute/display a program periodically
+- wc       Print byte, word, and line counts
+- whereis  Search the user's $path, man pages and source files for a program
+- which    Search the user's $path for a program file
+- who      Print all usernames currently logged in
+- whoami   Print the current user id and name (`id -un')
+- wget     Retrieve web pages or files via HTTP, HTTPS or FTP
+- write    Send a message to another user
+- xargs    Execute utility, passing constructed argument list(s)
+- xz       Compress or decompress .xz and .lzma files
+- zip      Package and compress (archive) files.
-  .
+- .
 Run a command script in the current shell

-List of bash commands A - Z:
+###List of bash commands A - Z:
-<b>a</b>
+**a**
   alias    Create an alias •
-  apropos  Search Help manual pages (man -k) apt-get  Search for and install software packages (Debian/Ubuntu) aptitude Search for and install software packages (Debian/Ubuntu) aspell   Spell Checker awk      Find and Replace text, database sort/validate/index
+  apropos  Search Help manual pages (man -k) apt-get  Search for and install software packages (Debian/Ubuntu) aptitude Search for and install software packages (Debian/Ubuntu) aspell   Spell Checker awk      Find and Replace text, database sort/validate/index **b** basename Strip directory and suffix from filenames bash     GNU Bourne-Again SHell bc       Arbitrary precision calculator language
-<b>b</b>
-  basename Strip directory and suffix from filenames bash     GNU Bourne-Again SHell bc       Arbitrary precision calculator language